kjolayvar/sample-website-recipes/README.md

 # UPDATE LOG: 2022-09-08 DESIGN ATTEMPT

     I finished doing the CSS Exercises and am now starting to design the sample website that I tried to make earlier in the course.
+Here's what happened:

+        -Currently stuck with the designing process.
+The design that I want isn't exactly going the way it should be.
+All my CSS codes are going the wrong way.